 Overview of Antidepressants

-The most common antidepressants are selective serotonin reuptake inhibitors, often called SSRIs.
+The most common form is selective serotonin reuptake inhibitors, often called SSRIs.
 Serotonin is a chemical and neurotransmitter that regulates mood, social behavior, digestion, and sleep.

 In some cases, depression is caused by an insufficient supply of serotonin.
 SSRIs keep serotonin concentrated between the synapses instead of being taken back up into neurons.
 Serotonin and other neurotransmitters exert most of their effects – such as relaxation – between synapses, which are gaps between neurons.

-The most common antidepressants that fall into the SSRI category include:
+The most common ones that fall into the SSRI category include:

 - Prozac (fluoxetine)